The new data performance standard in GRESB

 And reported values that appear to be too good to be true, or in any other way differ from expectations, should be detected, flagged and explained or corrected.

 Completeness in measuring can be evaluated in multiple ways.
 For example by comparing the number of missed vs. expected measurements over time.
-And this is an important factor to consider, because gaps in meter readings are like pages missing in a novel; loose to many and it’s not at all clear what we are evaluating or what meter readings are normal, and that makes benchmarking useless.
+And this is an important factor to consider, because gaps in meter readings are like pages missing in a novel; loose to many and it’s not at all clear what we are evaluating or what meter readings are normal, and that makes sustainability benchmarking useless.

 The older the data, the harder it is to trust, because an investor or assessor might not know if the old data is reflective of the current state of the building.
-Valuing factors like frequency of collection will both enable you to provide the latest data to your stakeholders, it will also help you in making agile operational adjustments in the building’s energy usage.
+Valuing factors like frequency of collection will both enable you to provide the latest sustainability data to your stakeholders, it will also help you in making agile operational adjustments in the building’s energy usage.

 A data point or a meter value can be transferred or transformed, and if you can’t track these changes – why should we trust the data reported from it?
 Establishing a clear inventory of all meters in a system, with a clear change log, is a good way to ensure both lineage and completeness.

-The scrutinisation of lineage is especially important when it comes to estimations, which we can expect to become more complicated in future reporting.
+The scrutinisation of lineage is especially important when it comes to estimations, which we can expect to become more complicated in future sustainability reporting.

 Estimation methodology, now and in the future

 If you do have to use estimations, you have to disclose the estimation methodology used – and how much of the reported data is estimated.
-But this still doesn’t mean they’ll blindly take your word for it; if the GRESB representatives feel it necessary, they will request supporting evidence to corroborate the data you reported.
+But this still doesn’t mean they’ll blindly take your word for it; if the GRESB assessors feel it necessary, they will request supporting evidence to corroborate the data you reported.

 Setting a standard for estimations is tricky, because in some instances the problem of data coverage might not even be on the property owners end.
 Many property owners struggle with collecting tenant data, and some are at the mercy of the utility providers.
 In some instances, meter readings are not performed on an annual basis, or in time for GRESB reporting, and instead are estimated by the utility provider.
 But this might not even be considered an estimation in the eyes of the GRESB assessor – at least not if the reported data comes from an official document like an invoice.